loicbdev/sunny-or-not-sunny/README.md

-To make our weather application work, we need OpenWeatherMap, a third-party API that'll let us fetch the weather data.
+To make this little weather application work, you need OpenWeatherMap, a third-party API that'll let us fetch the weather data.

 Go to https://home.openweathermap.org/users/sign_up and create your own account.